emoxx303/omrails/README.md

 # One month Rails

-This is a smaple application for
+This is a sample application for
 [*One month Rails: Teach yourself to code*][http://onemonthrails.com]

 by [Tsofatse Emmanuel]